 Night School: Co-Creating in Dream Time

 In the Mayan tradition, we have a teaching called “Night School.”
 Other traditions call it Dream Time.
 We are taught that while we sleep, our astral bodies go to the astral plane to learn various things from various teachers.
 The type of “Night School” we attend depends on our current interests.
-People interested in art attend night school with talented artists; people interested in science attend night school with great scientists, etc. Those of us who are spiritual seekers attend night school with spiritual masters.
+People interested in art attend night school with talented artists; people interested in science attend night school with great scientists, etc. Those of us who are spiritual seekers attend night school with spiritual teachers.

-Many spiritual teachers teach their own night school and attend the night schools of other spiritual teachers, as well.
+Many spiritual teachers teach their own night school and attend the night schools of other spiritual masters, as well.
 Time on the astral plane is different than waking time so we can accomplish much more in the few hours we are asleep.

-This week I was selected to be on the jury of a ridiculous civil case that really should have been settled out of court years ago.
+I was recently selected to be on the jury of a ridiculous civil case that really should have been settled out of court years ago.
 The case lasted two full days.
 I woke up in the middle of the night after the first day of the trial and was aware of a “dream” in which I was standing at a white board diagramming logical syllogisms for the other members of the jury.
 I was writing them out as I learned in geometry and logic classes in high school and college.

 if p and q ≠ if p or q . . .

-I woke up and dismissed the dream thinking, "How silly.
+I woke up and dismissed the dream as irrelevant: "How silly.
 I cannot imagine how this could ever be relevant.
 This must be my ego begging for attention . . .
 Or maybe I am too much in my head about the whole trial."
 I certainly did not consider the dream to be a part of night school.